MOstafaZaRiaa/check/README.md

 echo "$REG_PASS" | helm registry login $REG_HOST -u "$REG_USER" --password-stdin   # deploy scripts pull the chart with the cached login monitoring/bin/deploy_monitoring_openshift.sh 2>&1 | tee ~/v4m-monitoring-stageB.log
 ```
-Expect the log line `Deploying into an 'air-gapped' cluster from private registry [harbor...]`.
+Expect the log line `Deploying into an 'air-gapped' cluster from private registry [<host>/monitoring]`, and during the Grafana install a line like `Pulled: <host>/monitoring/grafana-community/grafana:12.10.4` (proof the chart came from the registry).

 **Known risk — `helm repo update`:** `deploy_monitoring_openshift.sh` line 41 (and `deploy_monitoring_viya.sh` line 33) run `helm repo update` even in air-gap mode, under `set -e`.
 On the host where you added `grafana-community` in B4 this only warns.
 On a host with no Helm repos configured I expect it to abort with "no repositories found".
 Fix: run `helm repo add grafana-community https://grafana-community.github.io/helm-charts` once on that host (it does not need to be reachable), or wrap those lines in `if [ "$AIRGAP_DEPLOYMENT" != "true" ]; then ... fi`.